 Welcome to the CBA Federal Government Relations section, where you’ll find the latest information on federal banking legislation.
 In addition, you can find information about federal legislative alerts.
 Much of the information on this page is available to members only.

-Register now to join your colleagues for CBA’s 2017 Annual Visit to Washington, D.C., scheduled for June 13-15, 2017, at the Hay-Adams Hotel.
-This annual trip to our nation’s capital provides us with an excellent opportunity to discuss key issues critical to banking with our elected officials and representatives from key regulatory agencies, and we hope we can count on your support and participation this year.
+Register now to join your California and Florida colleagues for our 15th annual joint visit to Washington, D.C., scheduled for September 26-28, 2017, at the Hay-Adams Hotel.
+This annual trip to our nation’s capital provides us with an excellent opportunity to come together with the Florida Bankers Association to discuss critical issues impacting our industry with our elected officials and representatives from key regulatory agencies.

 New laws and regulations are constantly being proposed for the banking industry, both in Washington, D.C. and Sacramento.
 As well-intended as some of these proposals are, many of them contain language that conflicts with current law or conflicts with current regulatory requirements.
 Decision-makers need to better understand how their proposals translate into the real-world workings of California’s financial institutions, which is where our legal and regulatory advocacy unit is intrinsically valuable.